Perodua Myvi: Pre-launch

 A third generation of the Perodua Myvi had been rumored to come in the late 2017/early 2018.
 On 8 November 2017, Perodua announced that bookings for the 2018 Perodua Myvi have been opened.
 The third generation Perodua Myvi made its public debut at the Malaysia Autoshow at MAEPS in Serdang on 9–12 November 2017.
 Although during this time, the car was parked in a box that featured multiple cut outs only allowing for sneak peeks.
 The third generation Perodua Myvi was launched on 16 November 2017.
 It was developed under D20N project.

 This generation of Myvi is entirely designed in-house by Perodua's own design and styling division led by Muhamad Zamuren Musa, who also designed the Perodua Bezza, without rebadging the third generation of Daihatsu Boon.
-It is a totally brand new car which Toyota only provide advice and engines to Perodua in developing the new Myvi.
+It is a brand-new car, where Toyota only provided advice and engines to Perodua for the development of the new Myvi.

 Exterior and Interior

 Standard equipment across the lineup include LED reflector headlights, manual headlight leveling, LED taillights, electronic adjustable side mirrors, reverse sensors, full size spare tyre, keyless entry and start, all round power windows with auto driver's window, digital air conditioning controls, tilt adjustable steering wheel, height adjustable driver seat, 60:40 split folding rear seats, and integrated shopping hook and anti-snatch hook.

 1.3 variants come with 14" alloy wheels with a 7-spoke directorial design while 1.5 variants come with 15" alloy wheels with a 5 dual-spoke design with a dual-tone finish.

-Standard G variant features a silver front grill and body-colored exterior door handles while other variants feature a chrome front grill and chrome exterior door handles.
+Standard G variant features a silver front grille and body-colored exterior door handles while other variants feature a chrome front grille and chrome exterior door handles.
 1.5 variants adds on a front splitter, rear spoiler and dual tone side skirts and a rear bumper.

 Inside, the Standard G variant has silver trim surrounding the air con vents while other variants have chrome surrounds in addition to the additional silver and chrome highlights around the cabin.

 Standard G variants have an integrated headunit with radio and USB input.
 The Premium X and High variant gain Bluetooth connectivity and the Advance variant gets a touchscreen headunit with a reverse camera, GPS and smartphone mirroring function.

 The Premium X variant gains a USB port, leather wrapped steering wheel with multi-function buttons and rear seats with adjustable headrests.
 The 1.5 High variant adds on a built-in toll reader and the Advance model adds on security window tint film and leather upholstery.
 Other variants uses fabric upholstery.

 During the 2018 KL International Motor Show, a Myvi GT concept was shown.
 Exterior changes compared to the standard Myvi includes a different front bumper, a red line in the headlamps that flows from the grille, flared wheel arches, 17" wheels, upgraded brakes, a larger rear spoiler, a different rear bumper and exposed tailpipes.
 For the interior, differences include red highlights, bucket seats and a flat-bottom steering wheel.